phpbb/documentation/development/extensions/tutorial_basics.rst

 In the ``require-dev`` section you can specify the technical requirements of your extension, which are only required for development.
-We use the `Extension PreValidation <https://packagist.org/packages/phpbb/epv>`_ Tool from the phpBB Extension team here, to perform some basic validation when running our tests on Travis CI later.
+We use the `Extension PreValidation <https://packagist.org/packages/phpbb/epv>`_ Tool from the phpBB Extensions Team here, to perform some basic validation when running our tests on Travis CI in :doc:`tutorial_testing`.
 Since we always want to have the newest version, we require ``dev-master``.

 .. todo:: add link to testing/travis section.